Nain Abidi: 2010

-Nain was a member of the gold medal-winning team at the 2010 Asian Games in China.
+Nain was a member of the gold medal-winning Pakistan team at the 2010 Asian Games in China.

 United States career

 In January 2017, she married Asad and moved to United States of America.
 After playing in the 2017 Women's World Cup, she took a break from cricket.
 She returned to Pakistan to play the Development T20 Women's Cricket Championship in 2018.
 After playing for Pakistan in the 2018 Women's Asia Cup, Abidi took a six-month break to visit her husband working in the United States.
-In 2019, she and her husband gave birth to their son Abidi.
-They subsequently settled in United States and Abidi retired from Pakistani cricket.
+In 2019, she and her husband had their first child, a son.
+They subsequently settled in United States and Nain retired from Pakistani cricket.
 After a two-year gap, she began playing regional tournaments in United States.
-In April 2021, she said that Pakistan Cricket Board granted her permission to represent United States women's team.
+In April 2021, she said that Pakistan Cricket Board had granted her permission to represent the United States women's team.
 She was sponsored by Nabeel Ahmed, a business tycoon and the former vice-president of USA cricket, for the USA National Women's Championship.